stevenbenner/stevenbenner.com/src/content/posts/2010-11-26-how-to-set-up-a-team-fortress-2-dedicated-server-on-ubuntu.md

 For the most part, I do not recommend installing any game-play mods.
 Aside from the massive headaches and maintenance issues with outdated mods breaking servers (especially after game updates), Valve put a lot of thought in to TF2 game pacing and balance, and judging by their wild success they seem to have gotten it right.
 So, if it ain’t broke don’t fix it.

-However, the rcon admin system is just plain bad.
+However, the RCON admin system is just plain bad.
 As a TF2 server admin you will at the very least want to run [SourceMod](http://www.sourcemod.net/).
-This srcds addon is a great administration tool and framework for other mods, you will find it to be an invaluable tool for managing your TF2 server.
+This SRCDS add-on is a great administration tool and framework for other mods, you will find it to be an invaluable tool for managing your TF2 server.

-SourceMod itself is a mod for the srcds mod framework [Metamod:Source](http://www.metamodsource.net/).
+SourceMod itself is a mod for the SRCDS mod framework [Metamod:Source](http://www.metamodsource.net/).
 So we will have to install that before anything else.
 This is pretty simple, just download the package and extract the contents to your game directory (orangebox/tf).
 This will add metamod to the addons folder.
 Metamod does not really require any configuration, once you have the files in the correct location it’s ready to go.

 For a slightly more detailed walk-through check out the official guide: [Installing Metamod:Source](http://wiki.alliedmods.net/Installing_Metamod:Source).